 Potatoes are one of the best survival foods you can grow.
-They are caloric and starchy, and will keep for a long time if stored correctly.
+They are caloric and starchy and will keep for a long time if stored correctly.
 You can grow herbs and vegetables all day, but nothing will sustain you like potatoes, and they require little space and maintenance to grow.

-Fortunately, wherever you live, you can actually grow them relatively easily in a container, which makes them a great option for sustainable survival food that you can keep producing as time goes on.
+Fortunately, wherever you live, you can actually grow them relatively easy in a container, which makes them a great option for sustainable survival food that you can keep producing as time goes on.
 Here’s how:

 Choosing a container

 You will first need to acquire a container to grow your potatoes in.
 A classic wooden barrel is perfect if you can find one or a food grade bucket, but any large container will do.
 The container will require holes for drainage if it doesn’t already have them you can easily drill some in the bottom.
 If you are recycling an old container, make sure to clean it first with a very mild bleach solution.

 You can buy potato sprouts from your local nursery, or sprout them yourself from an already grown potato.
 We’ll do a follow-up post on how to do this, but you can also look it up yourself and may even remember it from high school science class; it’s not difficult to do.

 Once you have your potato sprouts and are ready to plant in your clean container of choice, you’ll want to fill the bottom 6″ of your container with a loose, peat moss-like potting soil and compost.
 You do not want compact soil at all, as the potato will need plenty of space and drainage.
 Once you have planted your potatoes, cover them with more loose soil.

 As the shoots grow, add soil.
 So, for example, when you have a good six inches of leaves above the soil, cover the exposed stems about 1/3 to halfway up.
 Repeat the process as your potatoes go to fully maximize the space in your container.